Reflections on the Last Supper

 - Extreme Unction (blessing given to those about to die)

-Apparently, when the Protestants left back in the sixteenth century, they rejected five sacraments, but opted to retain the last three, with stipulations for the last two: (1) For communion, Martin Luther renounced transubstantiation, but insisted on consubstantiation (the idea that the bread and wine were co-existing with the actual body and blood of Jesus).
+Apparently, when the Protestants left back in the sixteenth century, they rejected four sacraments, but opted to retain the last three, with stipulations for the last two: (1) For communion, Martin Luther renounced transubstantiation, but insisted on consubstantiation (the idea that the bread and wine were co-existing with the actual body and blood of Jesus).
 However, for most non-Lutheran Protestants today, they would reject both, and say that the bread and wine are merely symbolic of the body and blood of Christ.
 (2) Regarding baptism, the Protestants largely dropped infant baptism and opted for adult baptism only.

 The reason that Protestants still have a ritual for communion, is because it is inherited directly from Catholicism and confirmed by Luther.
 But I still wondered, why do the Catholics and Protestants almost exclusively use wafers for communion?
 Is it just because it’s convenient for a church service?